jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) pool the value of the benefit under section RD 53.
 Exception for subsidised transport
 (3) Despite section RD 47(1)﻿(c)﻿(i), if the employer provides subsidised transport under section CX 9 (Subsidised transport) with a taxable value over the threshold, they may pool the value of the benefit under section RD 53 if all their employees have the same or a similar entitlement to the fringe benefit.
+Exception for specified insurance premiums paid for all employees (3B) Despite section RD 47(1)﻿(c)﻿(v), if the employer pays a specified insurance premium or makes a contribution to the insurance fund of a friendly society for the benefit of an employee under section CX 16 (Contributions to life or health insurance) with a taxable value over the threshold, they may pool the value of the benefit under section RD 53 if all their employees have the same or a similar entitlement to the benefit.
 Amending thresholds
 (4) The Governor-General by Order in Council may determine the amount of the thresholds referred to in section RD 47, setting out the first tax year in which the threshold is to apply.
 Secondary legislation